harshitneversettle/Capstone_harshit/README.md

 <details>
 <summary>Deposit collateral</summary>
-This instruction is triggered when a user wants to deposit collateral for their loan.
-It first makes sure everything is correct (right mint, correct pool, proper accounts), and then moves the tokens from the user’s token account to the vault token account that belongs to the pool (user_ata -> vault_ata).

-The transfer is authorised by the user and done through a CPI call to the token program, so the protocol itself never directly touches the user’s funds.
-Once the transfer is successful, the amount is added to the pool’s collateral_amount (i.e. the pool state is updated ) , and the tokens stay locked inside the vault ATA as the user’s collateral.
+This instruction is called when a borrower deposits collateral into the loan vault.
+It validates that the correct pool, mint, and token accounts are provided, then transfers tokens from the user’s token account to the pool’s vault token account.
+The transfer is authorized by the user and executed via a CPI to the token program, so the program never directly holds user keys or funds.
+After a successful transfer, the pool’s collateral_amount field is updated and the tokens remain locked in the vault as collateral backing the loan.

-This instruction takes care of safely moving the user’s tokens into the vault and updating the pool state to reflect the new collateral balance.

 <img width="1140" height="374" alt="image" src="https://github.com/user-attachments/assets/bafc9486-d718-4b37-9ee8-bb4d572ccbae" />